dopeboy321/thm_presecurity/PreSecurity/01-Windows-Fundamentals.md

 # Task 5 The Windows\System32 Folders

 `C:\Windows` is known as the main folder which contains the Windows opearting system.
-It doesn't mean that it always need to be in drive C necessairly.
+It doesn't necessarily have to be located on the C: drive.
 It can reside in any other drive and folder.

 In windows,
 %windir%